zachnagatani/frontend-nanodegree-mobile-portfolio/README.md

+# Website Performance Opitimization

+Project number 6 of Udacity's Frontend Web Developer Nanodegree, used to put our Critical Rendering Path optimization and jank eliminating skills into practice!

+## Getting Started

+### Build Tools

+**Grunt** was the build tool used for this project.
+Checkout <a href="https://discussions.udacity.com/t/grunt-and-setting-up-a-grunt-workflow-intermediate/21984">Grunt and Setting up a Grunt Workflow</a> for more info and to get started with Grunt.

+#### Dependecies

+Checkout the package.json file to view the dependecies used in this project.

+### Getting Up and Running

+Clone the repository onto your local machine: `git clone https://github.com/zachnagatani/frontend-nanodegree-mobile-portfolio.git`

+There are two main directories: `src` and `dist`.
+All optimizations were made in the src directory.

+	1.From the command line, run `grunt`.
+This will perform the optimizations necessary and create the `dist` folder.
+(This folder is already present in the current/finished repository).

+	2. After running `grunt`, **you must make sure that `index.html` is copied from `src` and placed in the `dist` folder.
+You must also make sure that `pizza.html` is copied from `src/views` and placed in `dist/views`.

+	3. Both of the above files (located in 'dist' and 'dist/views') will need their link and script tags changed to have a "min" extension added to them in order for the `dist` folder to function properly.

+	4. From the command line, run `grunt gh-pages` to push to Github Pages for hosting!

-main.js Optimizations:
+## Optimizations:

+### index.html

+- Minified the CSS and JavaScript
+- Inlined the CSS (eliminate render-blocking CSS)
+- Added `media=print` to the link tag referencing print.css (eliminate render-blocking CSS)
+- Added the async attribute to the Google Analytics script tag (eliminate render-blocking JavaScript)
+- Optimized images for faster delivery

+### pizza.html/main.js
 	1. changePizzaLines (Line 452)
 		- Removed determineDX from changePizzaSizes

 		- Stored the querySelectorAll for .randomPizzaContainer in a variable "randomPizzas" so the DOM only needs to be accessed once

 		- Added a switch statement that provides cases and percentage widths for each position on the slider

 		- Removed pixel conversion and simply made the pizzas change by a percentage

 		- Main accomplishment: Stopped Forced Synchronous Layout (layout thrashing) from occurring!

 	2. updatePositions (Line 518)

 		- Removed "document.body.scrollTop / 1250" from the for loop and stored it in a variable.
 This prevents FSL (no dimension accessing and then style changes), and keeps us from accessing the scroll position for every pizza.

 		- Main accomplishment: Stopped FSL (which got the scrolling to run at 60fps)

-Build Tool: GRUNT

-	Plugins used: 'load-grunt-tasks', 'jshint', 'concat', 'uglify', 'csslint', 'cssmin', 'imagemin', 'gh-pages'